Reduce Customer Churn

 3. Feedback Loops That Prevent Silent Churn

-Most customers don’t complain.
-They just leave.
-This is why this customer churn prevention strategy works for every industry!
+A lot of customers don't complain.
+They just go.
+This is why this way to keep customers from leaving works in every industry!

-Short surveys, in-product prompts, and quick “how was this?” questions help you spot friction early.
-Feedback isn’t about validation.
-Think of it as catching problems your buyers are facing before they turn into exits.
+You can find friction early with short surveys, in-product prompts, and quick "how was this?" questions.
+Feedback isn't about getting approval.
+Think of it as stopping problems your customers are having before they leave.

-4. Study loyal user behavior and replicate their journeys
+4. Study loyal user behavior and repeat it

-Your most loyal customers are already showing you what works.
-You just have to pay attention.
+Your most loyal customers are already telling you what works.
+You just need to pay attention.

-Look at what they did differently.
-What was their first product?
-How long did they take to place a second order?
-Did they engage with emails, WhatsApp updates, or content before reordering?
+Check out what they did differently.
+What was their first thing to sell?
+How long did it take them to place a second order?
+Did they read emails, get updates on WhatsApp, or read content before they ordered again?

 This is the easiest way to reduce customer churn.